webpack/webpack.js.org/src/content/guides/code-splitting.md

 #### `optimization.runtimeChunk`

-`optimization.runtimeChunk: "single"` is needed when multiple entry points are put on a single HTML page.
+`optimization.runtimeChunk: 'single'` is needed when multiple entry points are being used on a single HTML page.

 Using multiple entrypoints per page should be avoided when possible in favor of an entrypoint with multiple imports: `entry: { page: ["./analytics", "./app"] }`.
 This results in better optimization and consistent execution order when using async script tags.